danspielman/Laplacians.jl/README.md

 Changes:

+* Cleaned up `maxflow` so that it now returns a flow and cut as a matrix and set.
+* Made `pcg` a little more general.

 * Added `fiedler` for computing Fiedler vectors and values.
 That is, the smallest nonzero eigenvalue of the Laplacian.
 * Fixed a bug in `thicken` that could cause it to loop forever, and cause `chimera` to do the same.